Epidural injection for chronic pain relief

 What is an epidural injection?

 An epidural injection involves injecting local anaesthetics and steroids into the epidural space (an area near your spinal cord).
-This numbs your nerves to give pain relief in certain areas of your body.
+This helps reduce inflammation and pain from the irritated nerve.

 How does an epidural injection work?